4k4xs4pH1r3/offensive-security/Linux/Kali/Kali_WSL.md

 # Kali Linux WSL 2 Ninja

-0. Enable WSL executing this in powershell as Administrator
+0. Enable WSL feature, execute this in Powershell as Administrator

        Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

-1. Enable Virtual Machine feature executing this in powershell as Administrator
+1. Enable the Virtual Machine feature executing this in Powershell as Administrator

        dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart